zbigniewcebula/esp_8_bit/README.md

 Build and run the sketch and connect to an old-timey composite input.
 The first time the sketch runs in will auto-populate the file system with a selection of fine old and new homebrew games and demos.
 This process only happens once and takes about ~20 seconds so don't be frightened by the black screen.

-# The Emulated

-## Atari 400/800, XL, XEGS, 5200
-Oh how I adore thee Atari 8 bit.
-40 years on your cheery blue default background color and enigmatically wiggly built-in font still delights me.
-Your bizarre industrial design and [giant floppy drives](https://hackaday.com/2015/11/03/minituarizing-the-atari-disk-drive/) are the stuff of legend.
-Nice to see you back in this new incarnation.

-Atari support is built from the venerable Atari800 emulator.
-Some violence was done to move structures and tables into read-only flash.
-It does not support machines with 128k RAM.

-Enter/Exit GUI with F1.
-In GUI, '1' or '2' keys insert a disk (**.atr** file) into drives 1 or 2.
-A '0' key ejects the disk.
-Shift + Enter will insert Basic along with the selected disk.
-A 'filename.cfg' file can be used to override default settings. i.e. miner2049er.bin.cfg (for miner2049er.bin) would look like
 ```
--5200 -ntsc -cart-type 4 -cart
 ```
-File system is mounted as the "H1" device.
-See https://atari800.github.io/ for more details.

 | Keyboard | Atari |
 | ---------- | ----------- |
 | Arrow Keys | Joystick 1 |